 To learn more about the comprehensive care we offer, or to schedule your checkup, call our Fargo, ND, dental office at 701-237-3583 today.

 Staying Informed of Your Dental Health

 Your regular dental checkups allow the doctor to stay up to date with your dental health and hygiene.
 Most patients attend a dental checkup every six months.
 Patients with a high risk for developing dental diseases, however, may need to attend a checkup more often.
-Dr. Stacy Goodwill will recommend an optimal number of visits for each patient.
+Dr. Goodwill or Dr. Majidian will recommend an optimal number of visits for each patient.

 A typical dental checkup will consist of:

-The doctor uses x-rays to help discover tooth decay, signs of gum disease, and misalignment, among other things.
+The doctors use x-rays to help discover tooth decay, signs of gum disease, and misalignment, among other things.
 Our office uses digital x-rays, which expose our patients to much less radiation than traditional x-rays.
-Dental x-rays provide the doctor with highly detailed pictures of the entire mouth, allowing her to see the roots of your teeth and the bone around them.
-They also help the doctor monitor the development of our younger patients’ teeth as they develop.
+Dental x-rays provide the doctors with highly detailed pictures of the entire mouth, allowing her to see the roots of your teeth and the bone around them.
+They also help the doctors monitor the development of our younger patients’ teeth as they develop.